Quicklist: Types of Fireplaces

 The shape and size of your fireplace depends on three main factors: the fuel type, the mounting option, and the location where you want it.

-Fireplaces can range from a small two feet by two feet (and smaller!) up to massive creations that take up an entire room’s walls with chimneys spanning two stories.
+Fireplaces can range from two feet by two feet (and smaller!) up to massive creations that take up an entire room’s walls with chimneys spanning two stories.

 Electric and gas fireplaces are generally on the smaller side of things while wood-burning fireplaces (and fireplace inserts) are on the large end.